-- A Statutory Board needs to consider what type of decisions its primary users make on the basis of the financial statements and, consequently, what information they need to make those decisions. - The primary users of a Statutory Board's financial statements make resource allocation, economic and policy decisions, as well as decisions which involve buying, selling or holding debt instruments, providing or settling loans and other forms of credit, and assessing management's stewardship of the Statutory Board's economic resources.
-Such decisions depend on the returns that primary users expect from an investment in those instruments. - The expectations the Parliament, Government, , existing and potential lenders and other creditors have about returns, in turn, depend on their assessment of the amount, timing and uncertainty of the future net cash inflows to a Statutory Board, 14 together with their assessment of management's stewardship of the Statutory Board's resources.
-15
+- A Statutory Board needs to consider what type of decisions its primary users make on the basis of the financial statements and, consequently, what information they need to make those decisions. - The primary users of a Statutory Board's financial statements make resource allocation, economic and policy decisions, as well as decisions which involve buying, selling or holding debt instruments, providing or settling loans and other forms of credit,13 and assessing management's stewardship of the Statutory Board's economic resources.
+Such decisions depend on the returns that primary users expect from an investment in those instruments. - The expectations the Parliament, Government, existing and potential lenders, other creditors, and the general public have about returns, in turn, depend on their assessment of the amount, timing and uncertainty of the future net cash inflows to a Statutory Board, 14 together with their assessment of management's stewardship of the Statutory Board's resources.
+15 - 19 Consequently, a Statutory Board's primary users need information about:

-See paragraphs 1.15 and 1,16 of the SB-FRS Conceptual Framework.
+See paragraphs 1.15 and 1.16 of the SB-FRS Conceptual Framework.